ExplicITConsulting/set-outlooksignatures.com/details.en.md

 Simulation mode is useful for content creators and admins, as it allows to simulate the behavior of the software and to inspect the resulting signature files before going live.
 Such a dry-run is not only very helpful for running tests in the production environment without affecting anyone, it also greatly supports problem analysis.

-In simulation mode, Outlook registry entries are not considered and nothing is changed in Outlook and Outlook web.
+In simulation mode, Outlook registry entries are not considered and nothing is changed in Outlook and Outlook on the web.
 The template files are handled just as during a real script run, but the signatures are only saved to the folder defined by the [AdditionalSignaturePath](/parameters#14-additionalsignaturepath) parameter.

 [SimulateUser](/parameters#16-simulateuser) is a mandatory parameter for simulation mode.
 This value replaces the currently logged-in user.
 Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an email address, but is not neecessarily one).